cendyandreoli/posts/posts/pare-de-escalar-seus-consumers-por-cpu.md

 ---

-### The Problem: CPU is Not a Proxy for Asynchronous Work
+### The Problem: CPU Is Not a Proxy for Asynchronous Work

-Kubernetes' native HPA was primarily designed with stateless REST APIs in mind.
-If an API receives many requests, it processes more, the CPU goes up, the HPA detects it, and scales.
+Native Kubernetes HPA was designed primarily for stateless REST APIs.
+If an API receives many requests, it processes more, CPU goes up, HPA detects it, and scales.
 Simple.

 However, a queue **Consumer** works differently.
 1. It fetches a message.
-2. Performs an I/O call (saves to database, calls payment API).
+2. It makes an I/O call (saves to database, calls payment API).
-3. Acknowledges the message (Ack).
+3. It acknowledges the message (Ack).

 During step 2 (I/O), the thread is blocked waiting for a response. **Waiting consumes almost zero CPU.**

-If your queue has 1 million messages, but the processing bottleneck is I/O (database or external API), your Pods will have low CPU but will be working at the limit of their I/O capacity.
+If your queue has 1 million messages, but the processing bottleneck is I/O (database or external API), your Pods will have low CPU but be operating at their I/O capacity limit.

 **Result:** The HPA looks at the CPU (10%), thinks everything is fine, and doesn't create new pods.
 Meanwhile, the queue lag tends towards infinity.